 Kindergarten – Sixth Grade

-Our elementary school begins at 8:30 a.m. and finishes at 3:00 p.m..
-Each classroom is designed to accommodate up to 24 students, however, average class sizes have historically been less than 20 students.
+Our primary school begins at 8:30 a.m. and finishes at 3:00 p.m.
+Each classroom is designed to accommodate up to 24 students, however, our class size is currently limited to 18.
 Teachers are provided with assistants to help carry the load and attend to individual needs when required.

 The kindergarten years are vitally important in the Christian nurture of children.
 It is at this time that basic values are instilled and reinforced.
 Most importantly, a love for learning about God and His world needs to be instilled in the students to help motivate them through the rest of their lives.
 Cherokee Christian Academy (CCA) emphasizes the centrality of faithful, loving obedience to the Word of our Lord.
 Daily classroom devotions are one key element of this training.
 In addition, teachers apply the Word of God to the classroom and interpersonal situations throughout the day, demonstrating how God’s people are to live before Him.
 Kindergarten students mature and learn at many different rates.
 One five-year-old student may have mastered the basic elements of phonics and be reading short stories by Christmas, while another five-year-old may still be working on learning the letters of the alphabet.
 Students also have individual spiritual and behavioral needs.
 Therefore, our kindergarten class is staffed with a full-time Teacher’s Assistant who enables the students at CCA to receive the individual attention required.